 The spiral stair continues to the top floor where you will find a washing machine and tumble drier, airers, and (lockable) access to the mezzanine platforms above the yellow room and the upstairs sitting room, respectively.
 (Some parts of the top floor are used to store our own belongings when the house is rented out.
 These areas are excluded from the rental.)

-We have created 5 large ensuite bedrooms upstairs.
+We have created 4 large ensuite bedrooms upstairs.
 In addition, the upstairs sitting room can be divided to form a double guest bedroom and a separate twin bed sleeping platform and the study can be used as an additional single or double bedroom (sharing a family bathroom on the main corridor).
 Between them they can sleep up to 14.
 The downstairs apartment has a further ensuite bedroom with kingsize or twin beds and a separate room with a bunk bed, bringing the total capacity to 18.

 This suite takes up the entire West end of the first floor, catching the best of the evening light.
 It has lovely views to the South, down the Niccone valley, and West.
 The bedroom is decorated in a soft yellow ochre tone with an old kilim providing a splash of rich colour.
-It has a king size bed (which can be split into two twin beds if required), a large antique wardrobe and chest of drawers, a sofa, a wood-burning stove.
+It has a king size bed, a large antique wardrobe and chest of drawers, a sofa, a wood-burning stove.
 A french window leads to a balcony overlooking the garden, where two can sit over coffee or a sundowner.
 The top part of the wall which partitions the bedroom from the bathroom is glazed, so that you get a play of light across the full span of the beamed roof.

 The ensuite bathroom is large enough to allow space for a classic Corbusier recliner by the window (perfect for relaxing).
 It has a free-standing bath, into which water cascades from a sculptural tap, an enormous rainfall shower and a separate multi-function shower, set against a sweeping backdrop of dark green marble.
 The lighting is flexible, allowing you to alter the mood: the bedroom has low level lighting from sidelights or overhead lighting from a splendid pendant light of 11 porcelain drops, each lit from within; the bathroom lighting offers combinations ranging from the theatrical (uplighters throwing needles of light across the dark marble) to the soothing (cool, blue led lights at floor level and lighting the water from the shower).